How it's made: I'm A Celebrity

 The clearing is a former banana plantation.
 On TV it often looks rainforest-y, but they are very careful about which bits they show to the cameras.
 It's actually quite barren.

 Bushtucker Trials are a bit like a Hollywood movie set.
 You have a load of cameras including some on cranes, big and bright lights, TV monitors, various technical and safety crew, and a car park used to get everybody there.
 That's before we consider the trial itself, and a big one may have several traps and exits for pulling somebody out in an emergency.
+A lot of the bushes visible on camera will be fake or planted to make it look more authentic and mysterious.
+The real bushes were cleared to build the trial.

 In fact, seeing all this set-up must be quite a shock for a celebrity who has been living in a tiny camp for two weeks.
 Apparently that's why they always look either very excited or very shocked when they see the trial for the first time (and I'm told that part really is the first time they see it).